Updated: Apr 5

 In my childhood I had a double whammy.
 I was bullied at school and to make matters worse, bullied in my home.
-I had an older sibling that was never nice to me.
-She was always under the false impression that I was favored by our mother and she made no reservations in making me suffer at the hand of her meanness and lack of kindness.
-In reality, my mom was co-dependent on me during my childhood.
+I had an older sibling that wasn’t nice to me.
+They were always under the extremely false impression that I was favored by our mother and they made no reservations in making me suffer at their hand of meanness and lack of kindness.
+In reality, I was a factor of co-dependency during my childhood.
 I was smothered and unhappy.
 I was not allowed to have the joy and happiness to enjoy my adolescence and it made me extremely depressed and resentful.
 In addition, being the youngest made me feel like I was never valued in general.
 My opinions and feelings always meant nothing.
 I was forced into a box.

 Most recently I was once again, in a situation in which I was being spoken down to by my relative.
 I told them to stop speaking to me in an condescending tone.
 Their response was: "Who said I was yelling at you?"
 Now obviously, the definition of condescending has absolutely nothing to do with yelling.
 However, this was the thread to let me know that certain things were no longer worth my time or my energy.
 I was --and still am--done with campaigning lost causes to individuals who have no understanding beyond themselves.
 It took a lot for me to see that some people are simply toxic.
 When people use their time and energy to put you down constantly, it has nothing to do with you, it is a reflection of their insecurities, and unhappiness and the false pressure they have put upon themselves to live up to an image.